Drug Info Frequently Asked Questions: Part 1

 What Happens When Addictive Drugs are Withdrawn?

-When drug use is stopped, there are specific withdrawal syndromes that a person goes through that are different for each drug.
+When drug use is stopped, there are specific withdrawal symptoms that a person goes through that are different for each drug.
 With heroin or prescription opiates, a person will feel sick, vomit, have muscle and bone pain, feel restless and depressed, have muscle spasms and more.
 A person coming off high dosages of alcohol may experience seizures, coma and even death and so in many cases must be medically supported through withdrawal.
 If a person comes off a stimulant like cocaine, they are likely to be very depressed, even to the point of suicide.
 They may also be paranoid, exhausted and hungry.
 A person withdrawing from marijuana may feel irritable, anxious, depressed and suffer sleep disturbances when they quit.
 In nearly every case, the person in withdrawal will experience sharp cravings for the drug they have quit.

 Why is it Dangerous Even to “Experiment” with Drugs?